george-mcintyre/aida-pva/docs/4_0_A_DevOps_Guide_to_AIDA_PVA.md

 ### 6 - The Channel Provider will have also been linked with AIDA-PVA Modules in STANDALONELIB

-## Submitting jobs
+## Starting Processes
-To enable AIDA-PVA to be fully integrated into control system startup, submit files have been provided to start the jobs.
+To enable AIDA-PVA to be fully integrated into control system startup, submit files have been provided to start the processes.
 - General Startup script called by all other startup scripts
   - STARTAIDASLC.COM
 - Channel Provider Submit Files